alahirajeffrey/currex/README.md

 ## Requirements

 - [Nodejs](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Is is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.

 - [Docker-compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications. simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.